slowproj/slowdash/ExampleProjects/ReverseProxy/Apache/README.md

 ### Creating Basic Authentication file

-#### Using Apache utils
+#### Option 1: Using Apache utils (recommended)
 ```bash
 $ sudo apt install apache2-utils
 $ htpasswd -bc apache2/htpasswd USERNAME PASSWD
 ```
 This will create the `htpasswd` file under `apache2`.

 This uses the MD5 encryption.
-If you want to use a more secure bcrypt encryption, add option `-B` to the `htpasswd` command.
+If you want to use a more secure (and somewhat slower) bcrypt encryption, add option `-B` to the `htpasswd` command.
 This might affect page loading performance significantly.

-#### Using SlowDash utils
+#### Option 2: Using SlowDash utils
 ```bash
 $ PATH/TO/SLOWDASH/utils/slowdash-generate-key.py USERNAME PASSWORD
 ```